Interaction Graphs: Exponentials: Interaction Graphs

-We showed, based only on the trefoil property, how one can define the multiplicative and additive connectives of Linear Logic, obtaining a model fulfilling the GoI research program.
-This construction is moreover parametrized by a map from the set $\Omega$ to $\mathbb{R}_{\geqslant 0}\cup\{\infty\}$, and therefore yields not only one but a whole family of models.
+Based only on the trefoil property, we were able to define models of the multiplicative fragment of Linear Logic, models furthermore fulfilling the \goi research program.
+This construction is moreover parametrised by a map from the set $\Omega$ to $\mathbb{R}_{\geqslant 0}\cup\{\infty\}$, and therefore yields not only one but a whole family of models.
 This parameter is introduced to define the notion of orthogonality in our setting, a notion that account for linear negation.
-Indeed, given a map $m$ and two graphs $F,G$ we define $\meas{F,G}$ as the sum $\sum_{\pi\in\uncircuits{F,G}} m(\omega(\pi))$, where $\omega(\pi)$ is the weight of the cycle $\pi$.
-The orthogonality is then constructed from this measurement.
+Indeed, given a tracial map\footnote{We will call those \emph{circuit-quantifying maps} in this paper.
+Although this notion is quite simple in the case of graphs and may not require a specific terminology, the notion of circuit-quantifying maps for graphings is quite involved and we opted for an homogeneous presentation.} $m: \Omega\rightarrow \mathbb{R}_{\geqslant 0}\cup\{\infty\}$ (i.e.\ $m(ab)=m(ba)$) and two graphs $F,G$ we define $\meas{F,G}$ as the sum $\sum_{\pi\in\uncircuits{F,G}} m(\omega(\pi))$, where $\omega(\pi)$ is the weight of the cycle $\pi$.
+The orthogonality is then constructed from this measurement, and the geometric trefoil property gives rise to the \emph{numerical} trefoil property:

+We moreover showed how, from any of these constructions, one can obtain a $\ast$-autonomous category \catmll{} with $\parr\not\cong\otimes$ and $1\not\cong\bot$, i.e.\ a non-degenerate denotational semantics for Multiplicative Linear Logic (\MLL).
+This model can then be extended to deal with additive connectives by considering a generalisation of graphs named \emph{sliced graphs}.